evvic/design-patterns/README.md

 # design-patterns
 Notes and examples on programming design patterns

-# Design Principes
+# Design Principles
-- 5 of the most common design pronciples are covered with notes and examples under [_SOLID](_SOLID/README.md)
+- 5 of the most common design principles are covered with notes and examples under [_SOLID](_SOLID/README.md)

 # Patterns